php-mq/server/.github/CONTRIBUTING.md

-# Contribution guide
+# Contributing

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via pull requests on [GitHub](https://github.com/php-mq/server).
+We accept contributions via pull requests on [GitHub](http://github.com/php-mq/server).

+## Issues

+- Please report issues here on [GitHub](http://github.com/php-mq/server/issues)

 ## Pull Requests

 - **Add tests!** - Your patch will not be accepted if it does not have tests.

-- **Document any change in behaviour** - Make sure the documentation in `README.md` is kept up-to-date.
+- **Document any change in behaviour** - Make sure the documentation in `README.md` and the `CHANGELOG.md` is kept up-to-date.

 - **Consider our release cycle** - We follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.